jasontamez/PF2/README.md

 ### Lookups

 * **Global properties**
-  * `"query": ENUM "ability", "score", "flag"` - The type of `Value` we're looking for
+  * `"query": ENUM "ability", "score", "flag", "bonus"` - The type of `Value` we're looking for
   * `"find": LookupObject` - A generic "wrapper", to combine a Lookup with other operations (e.g. `"quantity"` below)
   * `"find_any": ARRAY_LookupObject` - As above, but only one included `LookupObject` needs to match
   * `"find_all": ARRAY_LookupObject` - As above, but **all** included `LookupObjects` need to match